-Automations give you the power to automatically perform an action on people who have been newly added to a list every time it is refreshed or on people who fill out a form.
+With automations in People, you can automatically perform an action on people who have been newly added to a list every time it is refreshed or on people who fill out a form.

-From the list or form, go to the Automations tab, and then click Create Automation.
+From the list or form, go to the Automations tab and click Create Automation.

-Choose the action to apply to the people on the list.
+For list automations, choose whether or not to apply the action to people currently on the list.

-If you get an error message after applying an action, or if you notice an automation wasn't completed successfully, check for possible reasons in the appropriate section below, based on which Planning Center application was chosen for the bulk action.
+If you get an error message after applying an action, or if you notice an automation wasn't completed successfully, check for possible reasons in the appropriate sections below, based on which Planning Center products are used for the bulk action.

 However, a couple of things can cause the import to fail.

-If importing a person to Services causes you to exceed the amount of people in your package, the import will fail.
+If importing a person to Services causes you to exceed the number of people in your package, the import will fail.